Filipino hair stereotypes and why they don’t matter

 What is Filipino hair?

 That said, there are some who think that this type of hair isn’t “ideal.”
-Society has taught us to think that straight hair is the beauty standard that we should strive for.
+Society has taught us to think that straight hair is the beauty standard we should strive for.
 Anything outside of that is considered “unappealing,” which is why many people get their hair rebonded.

 A similar case is when African-Americans get hair treatments because they’re discriminated for flaunting their natural hair.
 But when others get afros or braids, they are praised and are considered trendsetters.

-There are several bad stereotypes connected to natural Filipino hair, as well as other hairstyles that they go for.
+There are several bad stereotypes connected to natural Filipino hair as well as other hairstyles that they go for.
 Here are some of them:

 Wavy and curly